fh295/fh295.github.io/noncompositional.md

 #### In summary

-It's wrong to say that DALL-E is bad at composition  (or compositionality, [whatever the hell that even means](https://fh295.github.io/noncompositional.html)).
+It's wrong to say that DALL-E is bad at composition  (or *compositionality*, [whatever the hell that even means](https://fh295.github.io/noncompositional.html)).
 DALL-E is probably better than any machine that we've encountered before at composition - that's exactly why everyone is so excited!
 It is precisely what appears to be an instinct for combining words in a way that respects many of the constraints of the world -- and in doing so matching our shared expectations and intuitions -- that is what seems so magical to us.

 And it is not a surprise that such a capacity came from a deep neural network; it was exactly for these reasons that a few psychologists in the late 1970s and 80s developed models of this type and applied them to language when few others were interested.